NewsGuyTor/eth2-ubuntu/Prysm-Pyrmont.md

  - Update `YYY.YYY.YYY.YYY` to the IP address of your Eth1 node.
  - The `p2p-tcp-port` and `p2p-udp-port` lines are optional if you use the default values of 13000 and 12000, respectively.
- - `medalla` can be changed to a different testnet.
+ - `pyrmont` can be changed to a different testnet.
 Mainnet instructions to be determined.

 Change permissions of the file.